-Authentication is suspended until the end user clicks the link in the email to resume the flow.
-Make sure the authentication session is long enough for the end user to complete the flow, so it doesn't time out.
-Learn more in Configure suspended authentication \Box .
+The journey is suspended until the end user clicks the link in the email to resume it.
+Make sure the journey session is long enough for the end user to complete the journey so that it doesn't time out.
+Learn more in Configure suspended journeys \Box .

-If you don't need to suspend authentication and wait for a reply, use the Email Template node instead.
+If you don't need to suspend a journey and wait for a reply, use the Email Template node instead.